The Census Bureau has several tools to help you identify geographic boundary changes.

 BAS publishes entity-based PDF maps of updated legal boundaries.
 BAS maps are only available for the current and previous BAS year.
-The 2011 and 2012 BAS maps are currently available.
-The 2011 BAS maps display the updated legal boundaries and names valid thru January 1, 2010, for all governmental units that participated in the 2010 BAS.
-The 2012 BAS maps display the updated legal boundaries and names valid thru January 1, 2011, for all governmental units that participated in the 2011 BAS.
+The 2012 and 2013 BAS maps are currently available.
+The BAS maps display the updated legal boundaries and names valid thru January 1, for all governmental units that participated in that year's BAS.
+For example, the 2012 BAS maps display the updated legal boundaries and names valid thru January 1, 2011, for all governmental units that participated in the 2011 BAS.
 These legal entities include counties or county equivalents, minor civil divisions (MCDs; county subdivisions that are legal areas in 29 states), places, consolidated cities, American Indian areas/Alaska Native areas (AIAs) and Hawaiian Home Lands (HHLs).

 American FactFinder Online Mapping

-The New American FactFinder (AFF2) has an internet mapping application.
-To compare boundary vintages on AFF2, click Geographies on the left navigation.
+American FactFinder (AFF) has an internet mapping application.
+To compare boundary vintages on AFF, click Geographies on the left navigation.
 An overlay window will appear.
 Select the desired geographic area by using the name search or filter options in the left navigation.
 Next click on the Map tab in the Geography overlay.
 The map will display the latest boundary vintage in yellow.
 To make comparisons, select a different boundary vintage using the Boundaries and Features tab on the left.

 The Boundaries and Features tab allows you to select geographic vintages by using the dropdown box labeled Display Boundaries and Features from.
-Some boundaries are only available in vintage years 2010 and 2000.
-For example, census block groups are found in the 2010 and 2000 boundary vintages, but do not appear in the other vintage years.
+Some boundaries are only available in certain vintage years.
+For example, census block groups are found in the 2012, 2011, 2010 and 2000 boundary vintages, but do not appear in the other vintage years.
 Places can be selected from each boundary vintage, because incorporated places do have the potential to change each year.
-AFF2 is missing vintages for 2001 and 2003.
-We anticipate these will be updated in future releases of the New American FactFinder.
+AFF is missing vintages for 2001 and 2003.

 Geographic Boundary Change Notes